marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

     livecd ~ # pvcreate /dev/mapper/vault
       Physical volume "/dev/mapper/vault" successfully created

+The volume group which will contain the logical volumes must then be created

+    livecd ~ # vgcreate vg /dev/mapper/vault
+        Volume group "vg" successfully created

 Then, the actual volumes can be created.
 Here I will use a 4GB LV for swap and a LV for root which will extend up to the end of the physical volume.